-The results from the Bank's stress test are presented in Table 6.
+The projected results from the Bank's stress test are presented in Table 6.

+Actual Stressed pro forma ratios Regulat orv

+Adverse Scenario

 Table 6: Wells Fargo Bank, N.A.
-Capital Ratios for the Supervisory Severely Adverse Scenario
+Projected Capital Ratios for the Supervisory Severely

-Actual Stressed pro Regulatory
+Actual Stressed pro forma ratios Regulatory

 Dec.
-31, 2016 Mar.
-31, 2019 Minimum Minimum (1)
+31, 2017 Mar.
+31, 2020 Minimum Minimum (1)

-Common Equity Tier 1 10.8 % 12.1 % 10.0 % 4.5 %
+Common Equity Tier 1 12.2 % 12.7 % 10.0 % 4.5%

-Tier 1 risk-based capital 10.8 12.1 10.0 6.0
+Tier 1 risk-based capital 12.2 12.7 10.0 6.0

-Total risk-based capital 12.7 14.4 12.2 8.0
+Total risk-based capital 14.2 14.8 12.1 8.0

-Tier 1 leverage 7.7 8.5 7.4 4.0
+Tier 1 leverage 8.4 8.3 7.3 4.0

-Supplementary leverage ratio 6.5 7.2 6.6 3.0
+Supplementary leverage ratio 7.1 7.4 6.3 3.0

 (1) Risk-based capital ratios represent minimum requirements per Minimum Supervisory Ratios and Standards (12 CFR part 225, Appendix A).
-The minimum regulatory ratios do not include the GSIB capital surcharge or the other capital conservation buffer.
+The minimum regulatory ratios do not include the GSIB capital surcharge or the capital conservation buffer.

-As shown in Table 6, our projected pro forma Common Equity Tier 1 and Tier 1 capital ratios increased by 130bps while the Total risk-based capital ratio increased 170bps over the nine quarter test horizon.
+As shown in Table 6, our projected pro forma Common Equity Tier 1 and Tier 1 capital ratios increased by 50bps while the Total risk-based capital ratio increased 60bps over the nine quarter test horizon.
 The projected minimum Common Equity Tier 1 ratio over the nine quarter test horizon was 10.0%, still well above the 4.5% regulatory minimum, and the other risk-based capital and leverage ratios all remained above the regulatory minimums as well.
-The increase in the ratios over the test horizon was driven primarily by modest net income generation and a reduction in risk-weighted assets, due mainly to a decline in loan balances as a result of charge-offs and weakened loan demand, and reduced dividends to the parent.
-The 80bps increase in the projected pro forma Tier 1 leverage ratio was due to a decline in total assets over the stress test horizon.
+The increase in the ratios over the test horizon was driven primarily by a reduction in risk-weighted assets, due mainly to a decline in loan balances as a result of charge-offs and weakened loan demand, and reduced dividends to the parent.
+The 10bps decrease in the projected pro forma Tier 1 leverage ratio was due to lower Tier 1 Capital.